rakshittonmoy/GeoGnosis/README.md

 to JSON format, enabling seamless storage in MongoDb.

 ## Access:
-TouristSpotter facilitates database queries to retrieve specific tourist attractions, which are then plotted on an interactive map displayed in HTML format.
+Geognossis facilitates database queries to retrieve specific tourist attractions, which are then plotted on an interactive map displayed in HTML format.